jcvdav/portfolio/README.md

 ## Repository structure

-The repository contains three main folder:
+The repository contains three main folders:

 - `data`:
   - `data/raw` contains the `*.csv` file as downloaded from google forms.